On My Mama

 "On My Mama" is a song by American singer-songwriter Victoria Monét from her debut major label album Jaguar II.
 It was released on June 16, 2023, as the third single from the album via Lovett Music and RCA Records.
 The song samples the 2009 song "I Look Good" by American rapper Chalie Boy.
 The song was produced by D'Mile, Jeff Gitelman and Deputy and co-written by them alongside Monét, Kyla with additional credits to Chalie Boy.
 The song became Monét's first entry on the Billboard Hot 100 since her 2019 collaboration "Monopoly" with American singer Ariana Grande, entering at number 98 and peaking at number 33, becoming Monét's first top 40 hit.

-The song and the music video received generally positive reviews.
+The song and the music video received positive reviews.
 At the 66th Annual Grammy Awards, it was nominated for Record of the Year and Best R&B Song.
 It also won Best Dance Performance and Video of the Year at the Soul Train Music Awards.